ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/README.md

 room's total vertical division height, floored to the nearest room division integer less than or equal to the 75% height.
 When diffusion.jl is executable, enter "./diffusion.jl" to run diffusion.jl.
+Lisp compilation instructions: diffusion.lisp does not use a compilation command.
+Lisp execution instructions: If diffusion.lisp is not already executable, enter "chmod u+x diffusion.lisp" on the command line.
+When diffusion.lisp is executable, enter "./diffusion.lisp" to run diffusion.lisp.
 Python compilation instructions:
 Python execution instructions:
 R compilation instructions:
 R execution instructions:
-Lisp compilation instructions:
-Lisp execution instructions: